 You can’t have good SEO if Google can’t index the content on your pages, so checking whether their crawler is seeing everything on your pages is critical.

-Google’s new Mobile Page Speed Checker helps you look at your site’s load time specifically from a mobile user perspective.
+Google’s Mobile Page Speed Checker helps you look at your site’s load time specifically from a mobile user perspective.
 This application will email you a list of things to improve after making an initial evaluation.

 We also like to use Chrome Developer Tools to “spoof” various mobile devices and then take some time surfing the site.
 We’ll look at conversion points such as mobile call functionality or poorly configured forms that may have usability problems.
+Beyond the basic expectations, use your own experiences testing the site and the data you see from mobile users in Google Analytics.
+If you want to get fancy, install a CRO tool like Lucky Orange to see if users are having issues that Google isn’t looking for, like forms or CTAs.
+For most of you reading this blog, with a few exceptions (largely B2B), the number of mobile users visiting your site will exceed your desktop users.